Top 15 Temples In Alleppey For A Blissful Spiritual Experience

 Photo: Ganesh Mohan T /Wikimedia Commons

-This temple is located in the calm village of Thiruvizha and is dedicated to Lord Shiva: the Thiruvizha Mahadeva Temple.
+One of the popular Shiva temple in Alleppey, This temple is located in the calm village of Thiruvizha and is dedicated to Lord Shiva, the Thiruvizha Mahadeva Temple.
 The history of this temple runs back several hundred years and is deeply interwoven with local legends and folk stories.
 The occasion has some classical music, dance forms and a brilliant procession.

 Address: Thiruvizha, Alappuzha, Kerala